pachyderm/docs/content/2.3.x/enterprise/auth/authorization/role-binding.md

     pach:root: [repoOwner]
     ```

-    !!!
-Note
+    {{% notice note %}}
     Note that the user `one-pachyderm-user@gmail.com` has a prefix `user`.
     Pachyderm defines 4 prefixes depending on the type of user:

     - robot
     - user
     - group
     - pipeline (as mentioned above, this prefix will not be used in the context of granting privileges to users.
 However, it does exist.
 We are listing it here to give an exhauxtive list of all prefixes.)

     Aditionnally, the "everyone" user `allClusterUsers` has no specific prefix.
 See the example below to learn how to assign repoReader access to `allClusterUsers` on a repo.
+    {{%/notice %}}

 - **Finally, have `one-pachyderm-user@gmail.com` try to add a file to `testinput` without proper writing privileges:**
     ```s